IPREM1ERI/know-your-pop/README.md

 - Hide the enter button
 - Add enter key functionality
 - Fix the CCS layout to render properly on different sized screens
-- Refactor the question and asnwer arrays to an object containing key value pairs
+- Refactor the question and answer arrays to an object containing key value pairs